Vegetarian's Japan Guide

 Tip: The ocean view that you will get from the Dankazuo Kahi Monument (檀一雄歌碑) on the museum’s ground is magnificent!

-Noko Museum’s Opening Hours, Admission Fees, and Access Information
+Noko Museum’s Opening Hours, Admission Fee, and Access Information

-• The museum will open every day in May and October
+- The museum opens every day in May and October.

 Shirahige Shrine (白鬚神社)